Giving Tuesday, the international day of giving, is fast approaching!

-It’s up to you to have cultivated a relationship with your donors all year long, through storytelling and consistent communication, before demanding gifts on November 28th.
+It’s up to you to have cultivated a relationship with your donors all year long, through storytelling and consistent communication, before demanding gifts on this international day of giving back.

 Like any other marketing or fundraising initiative, you need a plan and a strategy to set yourself apart and make a splash.